No trip to Panama would be complete without a visit to Bocas del Toro, the Caribbean islands near the Panama-Costa Rica border.

 What is Bocas del Toro like?

 As you might imagine, life is simple on these islands.
-They have supermarkets, but there are no mega-marts to be found.
+They have supermarkets, but there are no megamarts to be found.
 We thought cell signal and internet were fine in Bocas Town.
 Probably okay elsewhere too, but we didn’t check either while we were on the other islands.
-We were having too much fun.
+We were having too much fun to bother with that!

 Here’s our personal Bocas del Toro itinerary to get your planning started.
-For more ideas, a Panama travel guide will come in handy.
-You’ll also find some good tour options on Viator’s website.
+It’s also worth purchasing a Panama travel guide if you want to make the most of your trip.

 Day 1: Bocas Town